dart-lang/site-www/src/tools/pub/dependencies.md

 ## Version constraints

+It's always important to have some kind of [version constraints](/tools/pub/glossary#version-constraint) set for your dependencies.
+Your own project can immediately and randomly break if any of its dependencies are updated with a breaking change.

-If your package is an application, you don't usually need to specify [version constraints](/tools/pub/glossary#version-constraint) for your dependencies.
-You typically want to use the latest versions of the dependencies when you first create your app.
-Then you'll create and check in a [lockfile](/tools/pub/glossary#lockfile) that pins your dependencies to those specific versions.
-Specifying version constraints in your pubspec then is usually redundant (though you can do it if you want).
+Specifying version constraints in your pubspec.yaml always gives you the most control.
+You technically don't need to do this if your package is an application.
+You can instead create and check in a [lockfile](/tools/pub/glossary#lockfile) that pins your dependencies to those specific versions.
+Specifying version constraints in your pubspec after that is generally redundant.
+However the only way to upgrade your dependencies using just a lockfile is with [pub upgrade](/tools/pub/cmd/pub-upgrade), which will limit you to the latest version and by default will try to upgrade all your packages at once.
+This can be a problem if the latest version of the package isn't compatible with some other latest version in your dependency graph.
+If you want more control over your versions you should still specify them in the pubspec.yaml so that you can pick and choose specific versions if you need to.

-For a [library package](/tools/pub/glossary#library-package) that you want users to reuse, though, it is important to specify version constraints.
+For a [library package](/tools/pub/glossary#library-package) that you want users to reuse, though, it is necessary to always specify version constraints.
 That lets people using your package know which versions of its dependencies they can rely on to be compatible with your library.
 Your goal is to allow a range of versions as wide as possible to give your users flexibility.
 But it should be narrow enough to exclude versions that you know don't work or haven't been tested.

 The Dart community uses [semantic versioning][]<sup id="fnref:semver"><a href="#fn:semver">1</a></sup>, which helps you know which versions should work.